cardstack/cardstack-documentation/guides/release/getting-started/main-concepts.md

 The information contained in that URL informs communication with the back end servers.
 You might say that a card is a vertical slice of an application.
 For example, a blog article card handles both the presentation of the article and the API endpoints that serve the JSON.

+### Realms

+A realm is a Card's home.
+It determines where a card comes from and who can access it.

 ### Schema

 Schema is a general term to describe the shape that data takes.
 What attributes come back from an API request?
 When developing with Cardstack, you may use a Card to define the schema that influences how data is stored, its relationships, and what it is named when it is used on the front end.